Golden Syrup Cake is a moist sponge cake made with golden syrup, butter, milk, flour, and topped with shredded coconut.

 Butter: I like to use unsalted butter, but if you only have salted butter, you can use it.

 Lemon Zest: It gives the cake a fantastic citrus flavour.
+You can replace it with orange zest.

 Coconut: I use two tablespoons of shredded coconut to sprinkle on top of the cake.
 It gives the cake amazing taste and beautiful look as well.

-Grease an 18-inch cake tin with butter or line with parchment paper (you can also make this cake in a 9-inch loaf tin).
+Preheat your oven to 170C / 340F.
+Grease an 18-inch cake tin with butter or line with parchment paper.

 Preparing the Wet Ingredients: In a small saucepan, add butter, sugar, and golden syrup on low heat until the butter melts.
 Turn off the heat and let the golden syrup mixture cool down for 5-7 minutes then whisk in the egg and the milk.